instedd/cdx/README.md

 ### Mapping

-This gem assumes that all events are stored in a canonical ElasticSearch index (or indices) with a mapping based on the standard core fields definition specified in [CDX API](http://dxapi.org/#/event-resource), and encoded in the [API fields definition](config/cdx_api_fields.yml).
+This gem assumes that all tests are stored in a canonical ElasticSearch index (or indices) with a mapping based on the standard core fields definition specified in [CDX API](http://dxapi.org/#/event-resource), and encoded in the [API fields definition](config/cdx_api_fields.yml).

 This mapping can be automatically generated from the specification invoking `Cdx::Api::Service.initialize_default_template(template_name)`.